retraigo/felicia/content/submission.md

 ---
 title: Paper Submission
-description: Details and info for paper submission
+description: Details about registration fee is given here.
+All Accepted papers will be published in AIP Conference Proceedings.
 ---

 ## Registration Fee